-Everyone’s tolerance of cold is different, but we can all agree that anything below 0ºF (-18°C) is COLD.
+Editor’s Note: Everyone’s tolerance of cold is different, but we can all agree that anything below 0ºF (-18°C) is COLD.
 This week, Scott shares what he wears to conquer it.

-For cycling when it’s below 0ºF, I use the 45NRTH Wool Tee against the skin, my favorite Blackrocks Wool riding sweater for insulation and the Naughtvind Jacket to trap heat and block wind.
-I will start with the Jacket all sealed up, but as I start to warm up, I’ll open up the pit zips to allow some heat to escape and keep me in the zone where I’m warm, but not sweating.
+For cycling when it’s below 0ºF, I use the 45NRTH Wool Tee against my skin.
+I wear my favorite Blackrocks Wool riding sweater for insulation, and my Naughtvind Jacket to trap heat and block the wind.
+I start my ride with the jacket zipped up, but as I start to warm up, I’ll open the pit zips to allow some heat to escape and keep me in the comfort zone where I’m warm, but not sweating.

 I mount my Revelate Designs Mountain Feedbag to my bars and stash a few foot warmers inside about 20 minutes before I ride.
-This creates a nice warm pocket to put my gels.
-Not only does it prevent them from freezing, but they are actually warm!
-Hitting a little warm Apple Cinnamon or Hazelnut Chocolate mid ride is a TREAT!
+This creates a nice warm pocket for my gels.
+Not only does it prevent them from freezing, but they are actually warm.
+Hitting a toasty Apple Cinnamon or Hazelnut Chocolate gel mid-ride is a TREAT.